dearlordylord/blog/src/content/blog/never-have-i-ever-1.md

 }
 ```

 But is there a deeper meaning to this syntax?
-And are there intricacies it may have that we should be aware of?
+And are there underlying intricacies we should be aware of?

 ![arrows](https://www.loskutoff.com/static/blog/never-have-i-ever/ifelse-vs-arrow.png)

-Here, I'll hopefully present a way of deeper thinking about code branching.
+In this brief article, I'll hopefully present a way of deeper thinking about code branching.
 I'll show how to improve type safety and composability of branching in Typescript.

 ## Why branch?

 We need if/else or equivalents to do anything useful in classic programming.
 Without it, programs will be static and won't do much.
 Making programmatic decisions will be very hard.
-Probably, you'll map/reduce some data into some other data and that'll be it.
+Most likely you'll map/reduce some data into some other data and that'll be it.

 Assume that you want to send a notification to a user.
 A user may use different channels to receive notifications, and you want to dispatch properly:

 - emails to an email APIs such as Sendgrid
 - Slack to Slack APIs etc.